blalbrit/blalbrit.github.io/_posts/2016-02-28-lizfischerblogE5.md

     f.close()
 ```

 The second task I consider part of cleaning the data was done in Voyant itself.
 Voyant allows users to apply a [stop word](https://en.wikipedia.org/wiki/Stop_words) fiter to their corpus, effectively removing the most common words of a language from analysis and visualization.
 The tool comes pre-equipped with stop word lists for many modern languages, but none for Latin.
 Luckily it allows customization of the lists.
-I found two lists of stop words via Google ([[1]](https://wiki.digitalclassicist.org/Stopwords_for_Greek_and_Latin) [[2]](https://wiki.digitalclassicist.org/Stopwords_for_Greek_and_Latin)) and imported them into Voyant.
+I found [two](https://wiki.digitalclassicist.org/Stopwords_for_Greek_and_Latin) [lists](https://wiki.digitalclassicist.org/Stopwords_for_Greek_and_Latin) of stop words via Google and imported them into Voyant.

 ### Analysing the text